osafune/max10-protoboard/README-jp.md

 ------------------------------------------------------------------------
 ##ライセンス

-SODALITE Hardware is released under the [Creative Commons,CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+MAX10 PROTO-BOARD Hardware is released under the [Creative Commons,CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 ![CC BY](https://licensebuttons.net/l/by/4.0/88x31.png)